 Why Ao Nang area Krabi?

 If you spend your holiday in Krabi, you will see for yourself why it is easy to fall in love with this place.
 For us, the most important factor is the diving.
 We have dived in many places around the world, and this part of Thailand has some of the best diving we’ve done.
 And like you will see when you come here, the area is a true paradise.
 Among beach destinations in Southeast Asia, Krabi stands out for beautiful scenery and genuinely nice people.
-Although Ao Nang is touristy, you do not have to travel far to find a slice of authentic Thailand.
-Our shop is based in an authentic village community only 10 minutes drive from Ao Nang.
-In many tourist areas of Thailand, particularly in the South, extensive development has made such places rare to find.
-But the area surrounding Ao Nang is a great balance between tourist convenience, beautiful scenery, and cultural experiences made it an easy choice for us to settle here.
+You don’t have to travel far outside of Ao Nang to discover quiet areas and experience genuine Thai culture, either.
+The balance between tourist convenience, beautiful scenery, and cultural experiences made it an easy choice for us to settle here.

 The sea gypsy name…

 In various parts of Krabi and throughout Southern Thailand, villagers called Moken make their home.
 They are commonly known as Sea Gypsies.
 They are a semi-nomadic people who spend much of their lives on the sea.
 In fact, Sea Gypsy children can see underwater twice as well as other people because of the time spent hunting from a young age.
 The Sea Gypsies have been living from the ocean in a sustainable way for hundreds of years.
 They are so attuned to the sea that they were able to escape the 2004 tsunami by recognizing the warning signs.
 Unfortunately, Sea Gypsies are finding their way of life increasingly threatened by development in many areas they live.
 Our name is an homage to a tribe that we hope will be increasingly recognized and protected.